 Capacity: 36Ah | Outputs: 2 x Type-A, 1 x Type-C, DC-out | Notebook Connectors: 3

-Here’s the perfect example of a vendor that went the extra mile to make sure that its product matches the expectations of the audience, the MaxOak MacBook Charger has all the hallmarks of an Apple device, without the logo – but that’s what those Apple stickers are for – with a matching brushed aluminum finish.
+The MaxOak MacBook Charger is a perfect example of a laptop battery charger that goes the extra mile to make sure that it matches the expectations of its audience.
+This portable laptop charger has all the hallmarks of an Apple device, without the logo – but that’s what those Apple stickers are for – with a matching brushed aluminum finish.

-It has the second-highest capacity of all the portable laptop battery chargers on this list, but these impressive reserves come with a catch – it carries so much power that at least one airline has outright banned it, so bear that in mind if you plan to use this charger while traveling.
-It’s also pretty hefty at almost 1kg and will cater to most MacBooks, but nothing else.
+It’s the second most capacious portable laptop battery charger on this list, but its huge amount of juice comes with a catch – it carries so much power that at least one airline has outright banned it, so bear that in mind if you plan to use this charger while traveling.
+It’s also pretty heavy at almost 1kg and will cater to most MacBooks, but nothing else.